The Best Smart TVs for Your Money, According to Tech Experts

 When it comes to researching how much a TV really costs, check out a price-tracking site such as CamelCamelCamel or Keepa, where you can view how prices have fluctuated at Amazon over the course of months.
 These services only track prices at Amazon, but Amazon often has good prices and matches competitor deals, so these sites can give you an indication of the market overall.

-In other words, if you shop strategically, you could pay much less than the prices for the smart TVs below — which are already pretty good values, even without Black Friday discounts.
+In other words, if you shop strategically, you could pay much less than the prices for the smart TVs below — which are already pretty good values, even without extra discounts.

 Best Smart TVs for the Money